GW2ToolBelt/GW2ML/docs/changelog/latest.md

-### 1.3.0
+### 1.4.0

-_Released 2020 Apr 08_
+_Released 2020 Apr 28_

 #### Improvements

-- Added support for MumbleLink views of custom source ByteBuffers.
+- Added support for specifying file handle explicitly when opening a view via `MumbleLink#open(String)`.
-- Added `MumbleLink#copy` operations to cover from the entire MumbleLink buffer (instead of just the context).
+    - This is meant to be used with the `-mumble <name>` command line argument that was added to Guild Wars 2 on 28.
+April 2020 to better support multiple game clients on a single PC.
-- Added ByteBuffer overloads for `MumbleLink.Context#copy` operations.
+- Added `UIState#isInCombat` bit check.

-#### Fixes

-- Fixes an issue that caused `MumbleLink.Context#copy` operations to copy from the start of the buffer instead of the start from the context.
+- Added `MumbleLink.Context#getProcessID` which returns the ID of the game process that has most recently updated the data.